Passionate about local business? Us too!

 All candidates must:

-- Formally declare willingness to stand for election by submitting the nomination form before June 30, 2022
+- Formally declare willingness to stand for election by submitting the nomination form between April 12 and June 12, 2023

 - Attend at least one regular board meeting between now and the AGM in September.
-Attendance at a board meeting may require the signing of a non-disclosure agreement.
-Please contact the Board to arrange for your attendance
+Please contact the board if you’d like to attend a board meeting prior to nominating yourself

 - Attend an informal interview with the Nominations Committee and the General Manager